hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

                 return_by_dataframe=True,
             )

-        The returned value is list of dict containing the ops result.
+        The returned value is dictionary containing the ops result.

         Next, visualization functions for OPS demonstrate the aggregated ops result by default.
         For example, the average topk performance and its confidence intervals is shown for topk visualization.